Learning resources about First Nations, Inuit and Métis across Canada

 An article from Statistics Canada using data from the 2021 Census of Population.
 It provides a portrait of the Indigenous languages spoken by First Nations, Inuit and Métis in Canada, highlighting the diversity of Indigenous languages by geographic region.

-Canadian Indigenous Languages Technology Project
+Canadian Indigenous Languages Technology Project | National Research Council Canada

-Indigenous Languages in Canada
+Indigenous Languages in Canada | The Canadian Encyclopedia

-Indigenous Cinema at the National Film Board of Canada
+Indigenous Cinema | National Film Board of Canada

-Influential Indigenous musicians in Canada
+Influential Indigenous Musicians in Canada | The Canadian Encyclopedia

 The work of these popular Indigenous musicians celebrates their cultures and shines a light on important issues for First Nations, Inuit and Métis.

-Online exhibition of Inuit Prints from Cape Dorset
+Online Exhibition of Inuit Prints from Cape Dorset | Canadian Museum of History

-Métis Arts and Culture
+Métis Arts and Culture | Indigenous Peoples Atlas of Canada

-The Kwakwaka'wakw Potlatch On The Northwest Coast – Virtual Museum
+The Kwakwaka'wakw Potlatch on the Northwest Coast | Virtual Museum

 Reconciliation

-Teaching Resources - National Centre for Truth and Reconciliation
+Teaching Resources | National Centre for Truth and Reconciliation

-Remembering the Children Educational Package
+Remembering the Children Educational Package | Canada's History

 A publication for students and an educator's guide to starting conversations on missing children and unmarked burial sites at residential schools across Canada.

-Canadian Reconciliation Barometer | Understanding, Tracking, and Promoting Reconciliation in Canada
+Understanding, Tracking, and Promoting Reconciliation in Canada | Canadian Reconciliation Barometer

-The Canadian Reconciliation Barometer is an online survey that measures progress towards reconciliation between Indigenous and non-Indigenous people in Canada.
+A survey that measures progress towards reconciliation between Indigenous and non-Indigenous people in Canada.

-Paths to Reconciliation
+Paths to Reconciliation | Canadian Geographic

 Trailblazers